 There are many little things that I do to prepare for each leg of my adventure.
+Most involve me debagging a few ounces of gremlins that have snuck in to my backpack.
 Some require research and may be ‘mission critical’ (no cash before flying to Burma – game over).
 Some are central to my plans, but not critical (no International Driving Permit in Slovenia – I took the bus).
 But most are in the category of ‘this is prudent, and will make my travel experience easier and even more fun’.

 I regularly launch an adventure with just a ‘plane ticket and two nights booked at a hotel, with autoschediastic glee (as with recent 10 week, eight country Africa lap).
 But before I set off, I always run through this list: